WTFAcademy/WTF-Ethers/en/04_SendETH/readme.md

 ### Other methods for creating a wallet object:

-### Method 2: Creating a wallet object with a random private key
+### Method 2: Creating a random wallet object with a generated private key

 We can use the `ethers.Wallet.createRandom()` function to create a `Wallet` object with a randomly generated private key.
 The private key is generated from an encrypted secure entropy source.
 If there is no secure entropy source in the current environment, an error will be thrown.